 Ever seen an old ruin in Europe?
-Often living Vines can still be seen growing up along the stone walls that remain standing.
+Living Vines can frequently be seen growing up along the stone walls that remain standing.

 Even very small backyards live large with the use of real Vines.
-Create a private paradise with a few growing on sturdy DIY trellis on your balcony or porch!
+Create a private paradise with a few growing on sturdy DIY trellises on your balcony or porch.

-Climbing plants add privacy as well as ornamental vertical dimension to any garden.
-They don't take up much "floor space", but work hard to define your landscape.
+Climbing vines add privacy as well as an ornamental vertical dimension to any garden.
+They don't take up much floor space but work hard to define your landscape.

 Vines hold their flowers, fruit and colorful fall color at eye level.
 This lets you appreciate these important design elements up close.

-Cover and hide an unwelcome feature with vigorous draping Vines.
+Cover and hide an unwelcome feature with vigorous flowering vines.
 Turn a tall trellis into an outdoor garden room with verdant walls.

 Vines make a perfect privacy screen for small space gardens.
 They can also cover ground along the length of a tall slope.

 These versatile plants have a multitude of uses in garden landscapes because of their many sizes and forms.
-Click the photographs to see the Plant Highlights for each of our plants.
+Browse our collection of vines for sale, clicking on the image of each vine to review the specific Plant Highlights for each of our options.

-Both Ivy and Virginia Creeper are urban tolerant plants that are great for use in the city or on commercial properties.
-These large-scale Vines can cover 5-story buildings within a few years, so use them in the right setting.
+Both Ivy and Virginia Creeper vines are urban tolerant plants that are great for use in the city or on commercial properties.
+These large-scale Vines can cover five-story buildings within a few years, so use them in the right setting.